OpenID Connect (OIDC) Bearer token authentication

 }

-If the token is a JWT token then, by default, it will be verified with a JsonWebKey
+If the token is a JWT token, then, by default, it is verified with a JsonWebKey

 (JWK) key from a local JsonWebKeySet

-will be refreshed by fetching the current key set from the JWK endpoint.
-The JsonWebKeySet
+is refreshed by fetching the current key set from the JWK endpoint.

 refresh can be repeated only after the quarkus.oidc.token.forced-jwk-refresh-interval

-is available after the refresh then the JWT token will be sent to the OpenID Connect Provider’s token introspection endpoint.
+is available after the refresh, the JWT token is sent to the OIDC provider’s token introspection endpoint.

-If the token is opaque (it can be a binary token or an encrypted JWT token) then it will always be sent to the OpenID Connect Provider’s token introspection endpoint.
+If the token is opaque, which means it can be a binary token or an encrypted JWT token, then it is always sent to the OIDC provider’s token introspection endpoint.

-If you work with JWT tokens only and expect that a matching JsonWebKey
+If you work only with JWT tokens and expect a matching JsonWebKey

 quarkus.oidc.token.allow-jwt-introspection=false